ClimateWavers/waverX-model/README.md

 ## Overview

-Welcome to waverX ChatBot!
-This chatBot provides answers to questions related to climate and disaster.
-This README provides an in-depth guide on setting up, using, and contributing to this project.
+Welcome to waverX model!
+This microservice is waverX model response system.
+Generating responses for our models results

 ## Table of Contents